Checking assumptions in regression

 Residuals have constant variance (homoescedasticity)

 When the error term variance appears constant, the data are considered homoscedastic, otherwise, the data are said to be heteroscedastic.
-You can use either SAS's command syntax or SAS/Insight to check this assumption.
+The SAS's syntax for checking residuals are as follows:

 proc reg;